Arothron meleagris: Description

-Since A. meleagris belongs to the Tetradontids family, it has a tough skin that is enveloped in minuscule spiked scales, a beak-like dental plate separated by a median line, and a gill opening similar to an incision anterior to the pectoral fin's base.Allen and Erdmann 2012, as cited in Shao et al., 2014 It also has the ability to create and store toxins like tetrodotoxin and saxitoxin in its liver, gonads and skin.
+Like many other tetraodontids, it has tough skin enveloped in minuscule spiked scales, a beak-like dental plate separated by a median line, and a gill opening similar to an incision anterior to the pectoral fin's base.
+The bones of the jaw are modified and fused into a sort of "beak" with visible sutures that divide the beaks into "teeth".
+This is alluded to in their name, with tetra meaning "four" and odous meaning "tooth".
+It also has the ability to create and store toxins like tetrodotoxin and saxitoxin in its liver, gonads and skin.
 The level of toxicity also differs depending on the season and geographic location that it is located in.
 Additionally, among its members in Tetradontids family, A. meleagris have the smallest vertebrate genomes that have been discovered so far.